Diagnose session startup issues

 This is the time taken by the Delivery Controller to resolve the name of a published application/desktop to a VDA Machine IP Address.

 When this metric is high, it indicates that the Delivery Controller is taking a long time to resolve the name of a published application to an IP address.
-Possible causes include:
+Possible causes include a problem on the client, issues with the Delivery Controller, such as the Delivery Controller being overloaded, or a problem with the network link between them.

 This duration indicates the time it takes to get a ticket (if necessary) from the Secure Ticket Authority (STA) Server or Delivery Controller.
 When this duration is high, it indicates that the STA server or the Delivery Controller are overloaded.